Minnesota Twins at Miami Marlins game preview

 Twins favored by 1 1/2 runs; over/under is 8 runs

+Miami heads into the matchup fresh off a strong showing by Zac Gallen.
+Gallen threw seven innings, surrendering two runs on four hits with eight strikeouts against Minnesota.

-The Marlins are 21-33 on their home turf.
-Miami has a team on-base percentage of .293, last in the National League.
-Garrett Cooper leads the club with a mark of .364.
+The Marlins are 21-34 in home games.
+Miami has a team on-base percentage of .292, last in the National League.
+Garrett Cooper leads the lineup with a mark of .362.

-The Twins are 33-20 in road games.
-Minnesota has hit an MLB-leading 205 home runs this season, Max Kepler leads the team with 28 homers.
+The Twins are 34-20 on the road.
+The Minnesota pitching staff as a whole has an ERA of 4.03.
+Jose Berrios leads the team with a 2.94 earned run average.
+The Twins won the last meeting 2-1.
+Jake Odorizzi earned his 12th victory and Byron Buxton went 1-for-3 with a home run and an RBI for Minnesota.
+Zac Gallen took his third loss for Miami.

 TOP PERFORMERS

-Brian Anderson leads the Marlins with 15 home runs and has 48 RBIs.
-Starlin Castro is 8-for-35 with two doubles, a home run and three RBIs over the last 10 games for Miami.
+Brian Anderson leads the Marlins with 15 home runs and is batting .245.
+Miguel Rojas is 10-for-27 with three home runs and four RBIs over the last 10 games for Miami.

-Kepler leads the Twins with 28 home runs and has 72 RBIs.
-Nelson Cruz is 15-for-40 with a double, eight home runs and 14 RBIs over the last 10 games for Minnesota.
+Jorge Polanco leads the Twins with 128 hits and has 52 RBIs.
+Nelson Cruz is 14-for-37 with a double, eight home runs and 14 RBIs over the last 10 games for Minnesota.

 LAST 10 GAMES